 Storage Suggestions

-This hummus will last 4-5 days in the refrigerator when stored in an air-tight container.
+This hummus will last 4-5 days in the refrigerator when stored in an airtight container.

 You can freeze it for up to a month.
-Make the hummus and bring to room temperature before storing it in an airtight, freezer-safe container.
+Make the hummus and bring it to room temperature before storing it in an airtight, freezer-safe container.

 It is better to use it within a week, but if you are freezing, store it in individual packs.
 When you want to eat, thaw it overnight in the refrigerator.